About Mt Aso -Active Volcano-

 13 (hiring a 14-seat van : plus 33,000 yen)

 Aso Tour Includes:

-If you would really like to have a look at the crater, helicopter service is highly recommended.
+If you would really like to have a look at the crater in a different way, helicopter service is highly recommended.
 It costs some extra money to get this though, you can enjoy a luxurious moment like no other ordinary tourists do.
-But please note this service is only available from Friday – Monday and on national holidays.
+But please note this service is only available from Friday – Monday, national holidays and the day after each of them.
 Check out the following footage what it is like when you get this service.

 Fee: 5,000 JPY per person (minimum 2 passengers)